isair/tensorflow-load-csv/README.md

   labels,
   testFeatures,
   testLabels,
-  mean,    // tensor holding mean of features, ignores testFeatures variance // tensor holding variance of features, ignores testFeatures } = loadCsv('./data.csv', {
+  mean, // tensor holding mean of features, ignores testFeatures variance, // tensor holding variance of features, ignores testFeatures } = loadCsv('./data.csv', {
   featureColumns: ['lat', 'lng', 'height'],
   labelColumns: ['temperature'],
   shuffle: true,
   splitTest: true, // Splits your data in half.
 You can also provide a certain row count for the test data.
   prependOnes: true, // Prepends a column of 1s to your features and testFeatures tensors, useful for linear regression.
   standardise: true, // Calculates mean and variance for each feature column using data only in features, then standardises the values in features and testFeatures.
 Does not touch labels.
 });

+features.print();
+labels.print();

+testFeatures.print();
+testLabels.print();

+mean.print();
+variance.print();
 ```